lolikana/odin-vite_ts-todo/README.md

 ## Features
 - [x] User can add new labels
-- [ ] User can add new tasks with a title and description
+- [x] User can add new tasks
-- [ ] User can view a list of all tasks
+- [x] User can view a list of all tasks
-- [ ] User can edit a task's title and description
+- [x] User can edit a task's title and description
-- [ ] User can mark a task as completed or not completed
+- [x] User can mark a task as completed or not completed
+- [x] User can mark a task as favorite
-- [ ] User can delete a task
+- [x] User can delete a task
+- [x] User can filter tasks by label or date

 ## Getting Started
 ### Locally